ethereum/pos-evolution/pos-evolution.md

 `genesis_time`: the time of the genesis block of the chain;

-`justified_checkpoint`: the FFG-Casper-justified checkpoint that is used as the root of the HLMD-GHOST fork choice;
+`justified_checkpoint`: the FFG-Casper-justified checkpoint that is used as the root of the HLMD-GHOST fork-choice;

 `finalized_checkpoint`: the last finalized checkpoint;